leemccormick/Android_Jetpack_Compose/README.md

 This course brings you up-to-speed developing apps with Jetpack Compose and Kotlin.

-You’ll be learning from the basics of what a Composable function is to how to handle state in Compose, and how to build full-fledge android apps that leverage the full power of Jetpack Compose and Kotlin.
+I have learned from the basics of what a Composable function is to how to handle state in Compose, and how to build full-fledge android apps that leverage the full power of Jetpack Compose and Kotlin.

 ## Source
 - Android Jetpack Compose : The Comprehensive Bootcamp Course on Udemy.